 Sawfishes live in coastal tropical and subtropical waters, including estuaries and river systems.
 Once ranging from New York to Texas, the smalltooth sawfish is now largely limited to the waters off the Florida coasts.
 With populations of sawfishes in decline, all information about these species is invaluable, which is why we have been studying sawfishes at the Florida Museum.

 1: Sawfishes are rays, not sharks.

 Sawfishes are actually rays.
-They belong to the elasmobranchs, a group that includes sharks, skates and rays.
+They are elasmobranchs, a group that includes sharks, skates and rays.
 They are shaped like a shark but with a long rostrum—the “saw” on their snout—that can be about one-third of their total body length.
 Like other elasmobranch species, they have a cartilaginous skeleton instead of bones, and some grow to 20 feet long.

 2: There are five species of sawfishes.

 There are five species of sawfishes worldwide, but in Florida waters we now only see the smalltooth sawfish.
 The largetooth sawfish previously was also encountered in Florida waters, but it has been decades since one has been spotted near our state.

 3: They don’t have teeth on their rostra (“saws”).

 The things that look like teeth on their rostra (snouts) are actually denticles, which are very specialized scales.
 Sawfish usually are shy when encountering people and don’t attack with their spiked rostra.
 Instead, they thrash their snouts from side to side near the sea bottom to stun fish and crustaceans, their preferred food.

 4: You cannot legally buy or sell sawfish rostra.

 Sawfishes are protected by the Endangered Species Act in the U.S., so it is illegal to catch, harass, collect, buy or sell any part of any species of sawfish, including its rostrum.
 Florida has also passed strong laws about catching and buying or selling sawfish rostra or any sawfish parts.
 These measures were enacted to protect the remaining populations of sawfishes worldwide.